IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/MVP/MVP+Makefile.md

 -- Output: CREATE EXTENSION
 ```
 - The CREATE EXTENSION statement is executed in PostgreSQL to create the extension.

+For more information on the `CREATE EXTENSION` command, you can refer to the [PostgreSQL documentation on `CREATE EXTENSION`](https://www.postgresql.org/docs/current/sql-createextension.html).

 ## Implementation of the Extension:
 Once you have successfully implemented the `my_extension` in your PostgreSQL database, you can use it as follows: